Alexandria Travel Guide

 About The City Of Alexandria

-From the time of Alexander’s death in 323 BC, the city flourished, becoming the capital under Egypt’s Ptolemaic rulers until the death of Cleopatra VII when the country was absorbed into the Roman Empire.
-The area around the eastern harbour became more important during the Ptolemaic and Roman Periods and it is these monuments which are the most prominent today.
+After Alexander’s death in 323 BC, the city continued to flourish, becoming the capital under Egypt’s Ptolemaic rulers until the death of Cleopatra VII, when the country was absorbed into the Roman Empire.
+The eastern harbor was an integral area during the Ptolemaic and Roman Periods, and the monuments built during that era are the most prominent standing today.

-It has recently been announced that the dream of the world’s first underwater archaeological museum may soon be realised in Alexandria Harbour, in order to make the monuments in the bay accessible to everyone.
-At present, the planned museum is still at the funding and logistics stage, but happily, sewage outlets into the archaeological area of the harbour have already been closed off permanently in an attempt to make the murky water clearer.
+In 2015, Egypt’s minister of antiquities announced that Egypt is moving forward with its plan to build the world’s first underwater archaeological museum in Alexandria Harbor.
+This would make the monuments in the bay accessible to everyone without the need for diving equipment.
+The museum is still in the funding and logistics stage, but sewage outlets into the archaeological area of the harbor have been closed off to help clear up the murky water.

-The planned museum is to be on three floors, the first displaying statues and finds onshore, another with exhibits in an ‘aquarium’ environment and the last, along with the sea bed into the bay, constructed as a plexiglass tunnel that will provide a window onto Cleopatra’s sunken town.
-An ambitious project indeed, which is hoped to be completed around 2023.
+The museum will have three floors, the first displaying statues and finds onshore, the second with exhibits in an aquarium environment and the third would be a plexiglass tunnel to provide a window to Cleopatra’s sunken town.
+The museum is sure to be an amazing experience when completed.